 '''

+IF

+URL Path starts with /servlet

+OR

-URL Path ends with .jsp THEN
+URL Path ends with .jsp

+THEN

+Choose Pool: Servlet Runners

 '''

-Choose Pool: Servlet Runners Requests whose URL path does not start with "/servlet" or end in ".jsp" (such as requests for static HTML content) are ignored by this rule.
+Requests whose URL path does not start with "/servlet" or end in ".jsp" (such as requests for static HTML content) are ignored by this rule.
 A virtual server applying this rule can use a separate rule to deal with requests for other pages, or assign them to its default pool.